 This is where things get a little technical.

-There are several different types of algorithms implemented in different places on our video streaming platform according to the kind of response expected from the user.
+There are several different types of algorithms implemented in different places on our video on demand platform according to the kind of response expected from the user.

 Recommendations rely on the context and the properties of each video or audio file including genre, meta information, cast, etc. This has a high Root Mean Square Error (RMSE) value, although the accuracy increases with use.